 “I’m really disappointed that you missed the curfew.
 I told you exactly what it was, and I told you why it was important to me.
 There is no excuse for missing the curfew.
 The curfew is important to me.
 It is a sign of trust and respect when you honor my curfew.
 What are you going to do next time to make sure this doesn’t happen again?”

 If they miss the curfew again:

 “I’m so bummed out about this.
 We talked about it, and in giving you the freedom to stay out until midnight, I’m respecting your need for freedom and autonomy.
 However, you did not meet curfew for the second time.
 As a consequence, you’re not going to be able to go out next Friday.
 We can talk about how you can better meet curfew in the future, but this consequence is non-negotiable.”

-Remember, respecting your teenager does not mean you don’t have boundaries; it just means that you enforce boundaries with respectful, honest conversation.
+Remember, respecting your teenager with an eating disorder does not mean you don’t have boundaries; it just means that you enforce boundaries with respectful, honest conversation.
 This will take patience and resilience on your part, but it will also result in a more trustworthy teenager over time.

 Ginny Jones is on a mission to empower parents to raise kids who are free from eating disorders.
 She’s the founder of More-Love.org and a Parent Coach who helps parents navigate their kid’s eating disorder recovery.